Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

 8. Wander past windmills at Kinderdijk

 Windmills are a classic fixture of the Dutch landscape, with some 1200 traditional spinners dotted across the countryside.
-At UNESCO World Heritage site Kinderdijk, 15 miles southeast of Rotterdam, 19 historic brick and timber mills still in operating condition rise above the peaceful waterways and polders (areas of drained land).
+At UNESCO World Heritage listed Kinderdijk, 15 miles southeast of Rotterdam, 19 historic brick and timber mills still in operating condition rise above the peaceful waterways and polders (areas of drained land).
 You can meander (on foot or by bicycle) along the canals’ towpaths, visit museums and take a boat ride beneath the mills’ creaking sails.

 Detour: Around 20 miles north of Amsterdam, windmill-filled Zaanse Schans is a working, inhabited village with quaint shops, traditional crafts and millers on hand to explain how windmills work.